cocoaaa/cocoaaa.github.io/content/pages/projects.md

 Title: Projects

-This file will contain descriptions of my past and present projects descriptions TODO
+This file will contain descriptions of my past and present projects.